blog / Company News and Updates

 With this purpose in mind, IPC has developed the most advanced antibacterial plastic blend that drastically reduces the bacterial load and limits the spread of microorganisms in the environment.
 Tests on our antibacterial plastics were carried out reproducing actual working conditions and focusing on Staphilococcus aureus and Escherichia coli.
 The results confirm the antibacterial efficacy of our product in accordance with ISO/DIS 22196 (Plastics – Measurement of antibacterial action on plastic surfaces).

-This innovative antibacterial plastic is available both in the vacuum range (GP1/27 HEPA IS05) and in trolleys range (Brix SDS models), thus avoiding waste of time and risks in having to sanitize equipment and maximizing productivity in standard risk areas.
+This innovative antibacterial plastic is available both in the vacuum range (GP1/27 HEPA IS05) and in trolleys range, thus avoiding waste of time and risks in having to sanitize equipment and maximizing productivity in standard risk areas.

 IPC’s system of products and protocols takes preventive measures to limit the risk of transmission and reproduction of pathogenic microorganisms caused by moving healthcare equipments from one area to another.
 This is achieved by: